 Watney Mann fights the takeover threat

 Keg beer sales grew, initially at the expense of bottled beers.
 Customers, particularly the young, appreciated the consistent taste, and it commanded a premium price and superior profit margins.
-Watney’s Red Barrel was marketed heavily, and was the highest-selling keg bitter in Britain by 1961, with a category share of around 20 percent and estimated sales of around 150,000 barrels.
-It was brewed with Norfolk malt and Goldings hops, and was naturally matured for several weeks.
+Watney’s Red Barrel was heavily advertised, and was the highest-selling keg bitter in Britain by 1961, with estimated annual sales of around 150,000 barrels, mostly concentrated in the South of England and London.

 Watney’s Red is introduced

-Julian Crawshay (1923 – 2009), the marketing director for Watney Mann, declared that “a beer developed for the 1950s is not right for the 1970s”.
-A replacement for Watney’s Red Barrel was announced.
-Following experimentation with 30 different recipes, Watney’s Red was introduced in April 1971.
-The new product was a “completely different beer”, designed to be darker, fizzier and slightly sweeter.
+Watney’s Red was introduced in April 1971 following experimentation with 30 different recipes.
+It was a “completely different beer”, crafted to be darker, fizzier and slightly sweeter.
 It was smooth with a creamy head and good lacing.
 It was designed as a session beer, with greater drinkability and less of an aftertaste.
 Crawshay explained, “we were looking for the customer who settles in his local pub and drinks eight or ten pints in an evening”.